 In addition to a student’s on-campus earnings from student employment, returning students are expected to contribute a minimum of $2,000 per year from break earnings.

-Students and parents should be aware that the proceeds of any Direct Stafford or Direct PLUS loans received by the College will reflect the awarded amount less the Origination and Guarantee fees.
+Students and parents should be aware that the proceeds of any Federal Direct Stafford or Federal Direct PLUS loans received by the College will reflect the awarded amount less the Origination and Guarantee fees.
 The Department of Education will automatically withhold these fees from your loan proceeds.
-These fees normally represent 1-4% of the approved loan amount.
+These fees normally represent 1.0-4.3% of the approved loan amount.
 Note that only loan proceeds received will be credited to your account.